NeilCannon/omnibus/README.md

 Can it leak memory?
 Each Activity or Fragment gets its own BusContext when it calls Bus.attach().
 The BusContext cleans up all the Subscribers when onDetach() is called.
-Providers and Values posted to the bus via publish() are intended to have app-scope and be finite in number.
+Providers and Values posted to the bus via publish() are app-scope, but unless you abuse Channels (see below) there will be only one provider or value per class.

 What if my Providers need parameters?
 There are two ways to do this: